How to Help Create a Mental Map

 - Label according to convention.
 A screen reader user might use a find function in their assistive technology to try and skip directly to the content they hope to find; label a search box “search,” not “find” or “?”.

 - Think about the order of elements.
 On a site to search for a bus schedule, a screen reader user is likely to stop at the first box that says “search”, and not expect to find another search box later on the page.

-A team from the Image and Video Computing Group at the School of Information at University of Texas at Austin is developing an app that scrapes websites and uses image recognition to find information about clothes being sold online and then presents it in a uniform manner, regardless of the website or item of clothing.
+An example of organizing content more consistently comes from a team from the Image and Video Computing Group at the School of Information at University of Texas at Austin.
+They are developing an app that scrapes websites and uses image recognition to find information about clothes being sold online and then presents it in a uniform manner, regardless of the website or item of clothing.
 The tool is being designed to help blind and low vision people shop online.
 Part of what makes it helpful is the consistent presentation of all of the information the app compiles, saving the user from having to figure out the structure on each site.
 While the app is not currently available for widespread use, it provides an example of how much time and energy meaningful and consistent organization can save.

-There are many aspects of how a user perceives content that a designer cannot control.
-One significant group of factors is a user’s skill level, past experience, and familiarity with types of web content.
+A designer cannot control significant factors of how a user perceives content, such as a user’s skill level, past experience, and familiarity with types of web content.
+However using simple and recognizable design increases they likelihood that a wider variety of people are able to use it.
 If a user recognizes the general organization of content, they can skip much of the learning process, an argument for modeling off what has been done well.
 There is no database of types of perfectly navigable digital content.
 However, a good guide is to think of content that you navigated easily the first time you used it.
 Once you identify what made it easy, make sure those qualities are also accessible to someone who is blind or low vision.
 While a blind or low vision user is still going to have experiences that are different from those of sighted users, the basic principles behind organizing content apply across many groups of people – it is simply that much more important to the experience of screen reader and magnifier users that content is organized well.